Mexico to send aquatic drone into shaft with trapped miners - NewsBreak

 The state and federal prosecutor’s offices have opened investigations to determine those responsible for the accident.
 Such small mines are often the result of locals who get concessions and then contract teams of miners.
 Experts say they seldom have the safety plans and equipment necessary to reduce the risk of accidents.

-In June and July of 2021, cave-ins at two Coahuila mines claimed the lives of nine miners.
+In June and July 2021, cave-ins at two Coahuila mines claimed the lives of nine miners.

 Mexico’s worst mining accident also occurred in Coahuila on Feb.
 19, 2006, when an explosion ripped through the Pasta de Conchos mine while 73 miners were inside.
 Eight were rescued with injuries including serious burns.
 The rest died and only two of their bodies were recovered.